kevinburke/hamms/README.md

 2. Make requests and test your client.
 See the reference below for a list of supported failure modes.

 By default, Hamms uses ports 5500-5600.
-In the future, this port range may be configurable.
+You can customize the port range by passing the `beginning_port` parameter to `HammsServer.start()`.

 ## Reference